Department of Natural Resources

 Outbreaks of the disease caused by WNV have occurred in Egypt, Asia, Israel, South Africa, and some parts of Europe and Australia.
 The virus was first seen in the U.S. in the fall of 1999 in New York City, and has since spread west across the U.S. to the Pacific Ocean, into several Canadian Provinces and into Mexico.
 WNV was first detected in Michigan in 2001.
 Since then it has been found across the state.

-Besides corvids, over 170 other species of birds have been positive for WNV in the U.S. In Michigan, 28 avian species have been detected positive.
-WNV has been detected in at least 30 domestic and wild mammals in the U.S. In Michigan, the eastern fox squirrel and the white-tailed deer are the only wild mammals detected positive for the disease.
-Humans, horses and other mammals are also susceptible to WNV, although they do not usually exhibit clinical signs.
+Besides corvids, over 170 other species of birds have been positive for WNV in the U.S. In Michigan, 65 avian species and 6 mammalian species have been detected positive.
+WNV has been detected in at least 30 domestic and wild mammals in the U.S. Humans, horses and other mammals are also susceptible to WNV, although they do not usually exhibit clinical signs.

 In the wild WNV has only been known to be transmitted by mosquitoes.
-Mosquitoes become infected when they bite, or take a blood meal from a bird carrying WNV.
+Mosquitoes become infected when they bite or take a blood meal from a bird carrying WNV.
 The infected mosquito then transmits the virus to another bird through a second bite.
-Birds in the "enzootic cycle" are relatively resistant to the disease, and serve to maintain the virus in the avian population.
-Susceptible avian species and mammals may be infected when bitten by a "bridge vector" mosquito (one that feeds on birds and mammals), which essentially takes the virus out of the enzootic cycle.
+Birds in the "enzootic cycle" are relatively resistant to the disease and serve to maintain the virus in the avian population.
+Susceptible avian and mammalian species may be infected when bitten by a "bridge vector" mosquito (one that feeds on birds and mammals), which essentially takes the virus out of the enzootic cycle.
 These bridge vector species of mosquitoes that bite mammals as well as birds may transmit the virus to a horse, human or other mammal.